top of page

 God watched the sinners.
 God got mad.
 God turned them into human-rat hybrids.
 How unfortunate.

-Told entirely through iambic pentameter, Bohemian Rat City focuses on the driving force behind religion, exploring what makes a person choose to believe in any form of deity.
+Told through prose and verse, BOHEMIAN RAT CITY focuses on the driving force behind religion, exploring what makes a person choose to believe in any form of deity.
 This piece came out of a playwriting course in the spring of 2019, focusing on spectacle, diction, and rhythm.
 This concept was further developed in late 2019, with the devised piece

 Watch the full play!